 This Spicy Teriyaki Salmon recipe is easy and delicious.
 It can be grilled or baked in the oven (from thawed or frozen!), and is a healthy recipe made with minimally processed ingredients.

 I love this spicy salmon recipe for a quick weeknight meal, but it also works great for entertaining.
 Grilled salmon with homemade teriyaki is my favorite, and it’s just as delicious when baked in the oven.
-The sweet and spicy teriyaki sauce recipe is so much healthier than the stuff from the grocery store, and it tastes great on veggies, rice, even chicken!

 Where is the recipe?

-Here at My Crazy Good Life, our recipes are all written out the same way for ease of cooking.
-In this recipe post, you’ll find ingredient information, detailed cooking instructions, and information for Healthy Eating Plans such as 2B Mindset, the 21 Day Fix, and Weight Watchers.
-Scroll down to the printable Healthy and Spicy Teriyaki Salmon recipe at the bottom of the page for the printable recipe, where you’ll find basic cooking instructions along with nutrition information and links to the supplies needed.
+If you’d rather get straight to the recipe, scroll down to the printable Spicy Teriyaki Salmon recipe at the bottom of the page for the printable recipe, where you’ll find basic cooking instructions along with nutrition information and links to the supplies needed.

 - Coconut Aminos: A gluten free, lower sodium substitute for soy sauce made from coconut nectar.